 This dish is vegetarian/vegan and can be used for lunch, dinner or breakfast as a side dish as I mentioned above.

-Spinach dal curry using moong dal (yellow mung beans) is also a very popular dish in India, but as I mentioned above this is a masala spinach dal without moong dal as this spinach dal recipe uses toor dal (yellow pigeon peas which is used in sambar recipes like this spinach sambar recipe which is another South Indian style curry that uses spinach and toor dal ) in its preparation.
+Spinach dal curry using moong dal (yellow mung beans) is also a very popular dish in India, but in this recipe we use toor dal (yellow pigeon peas which is used in sambar recipes like this spinach sambar recipe which is another South Indian style curry that uses spinach and toor dal ) in preparation.

 Toor dal or yellow pigeon peas is high in protein and used in a lot of Indian vegetarian recipes.